 The maximum student load per term is 7 semester hours for a 6-week summer session, 13 semester hours for a 10-week term, and 19 semester hours for a regular 16-week undergraduate semester or concurrently when sessions overlap.
 This load includes all courses taken concurrently at Chaminade and other institutions.
 On the recommendation of the student’s advisor, any student with a minimum 3.0 GPA may request an exception to this rule from the Provost.

 Prerequisite courses are those courses which are required to be completed prior to enrollment in more advanced courses in order to afford reasonable expectation of student preparation for successful attainment of course objectives.
 A grade of “C” or above is required to satisfy prerequisite courses.
 In some cases students may have attained sufficient preparation for success through other life learning and may petition the division dean, academic advisor or class instructor for a prerequisite waiver.
 Students should be fully prepared to provide the instructor with compelling evidence of such prior preparation.
-In order for students without documentation of the required prerequisite course work to register for more advanced courses, they must initiate a prerequisite waiver through the Office of Advising and Career Development, located in Clarence T.C.
-Ching Hall, Room 252.
+In order for students without documentation of the required prerequisite course work to register for more advanced courses, they must initiate a prerequisite waiver through the Office of Student Success.
 This prerequisite waiver needs to be approved by Instructor, Dean, and Provost.
-If all approve, the Records Office will register the student for the requested course pending enrollment availability.
+If all approve, the Office of Student Success will register the student for the requested course pending enrollment availability.
 Please note, the prerequisite being waived may still need to be completed in the future, depending on your degree requirements.

 ENROLLMENT AT OTHER INSTITUTIONS

 On the recommendation of the student’s advisor, a student may be authorized to enroll concurrently at another institution.
 Each institution may impose conditions on Chaminade students enrolling concurrently.
-Generally students must meet application deadlines and qualify for admission as unclassified students.
-Online and Military Base Undergraduate program students must obtain written authorization from the Registrar.
+Generally, students must meet application deadlines and qualify for admission as unclassified students.

 Students who wish to change enrollment from audit to credit may do so within the add/drop period of the term.
 Students who wish to change enrollment from credit to audit may do so until the deadline for withdrawal, provided they have their instructor’s permission.